vintlang/vintlang/repl/docs/en/while.md

 # WHILE (WAKATI)

-While loops in Nuru are used to execute a block of code repeatedly, as long as a given condition is true.
+While loops in vint are used to execute a block of code repeatedly, as long as a given condition is true.
 This page covers the basics of while loops, including how to use the break and continue keywords within them.

 ## Basic Syntax